orkblutt/QFreqtradeUI/README.md

 ## Note

-Actually "Trade history" table will be populate only if you are on freqtrade develop branch  https://github.com/freqtrade/freqtrade/tree/develop .
+Actually "Trade history" table will be populated only if you are on freqtrade develop branch  https://github.com/freqtrade/freqtrade/tree/develop .
 Should be available soon on master.

 ## Donation